luisfqv2194/GoRestAPIDemo/README.md

 # GoRestAPIDemo
-Go Rest API using Gorm and Fiber.
-A Rest API that allows to do CRUD operations in a SQLlite database.
+Go Rest API using Gorm and Fiber V2, that allows to do CRUD operations in a SQLlite database for a movie catalog.

 ## Requisites
 1. Go must be installed.
 (Download [here](https://golang.org/))